schopenhauer/ipmi-power/README.md

 # ipmi-power

 This is a web frontend to power cycle a remote machine using [Intelligent Platform Management Interface](https://en.wikipedia.org/wiki/Intelligent_Platform_Management_Interface) (IPMI).
 The tool has been successfully tested with the [Supermicro A2SDi-4C-HLN4F](https://www.supermicro.com/products/motherboard/atom/A2SDi-4C-HLN4F.cfm) motherboard.

-It also includes a scheduler to automatically power the system on/off.
+The app also includes a scheduler to automatically power the system on/off.

 ## Usage